History of Punjab: Sayyid Dynasty (1410–40 AD)

-Lodi Dynasty (1451 AD −1526 AD)
+Lodi Dynasty (1451 AD − 1526 AD)

-Later, Bahlul Lodi captured Delhi and founded the Lodi dynasty, the last of the Delhi sultanates.
+Later, Bahlul Lodi captured Delhi and founded the Lodi dynasty, the last of the Delhi sultanate.
 The Lodi dynasty reached its peak under Bahlul's grandson Sikander Lodi.
-Various road and irrigation projects were taken under his rule, and the rule had patronised Persian culture.
+Various road and irrigation projects were taken under his rule, and the rule had patronized Persian culture.
 Despite this, there was still persecution of the local Hindu people as many temples, such as that of Mathura, were destroyed and had a system of widespread discrimination against Hindus.
-The rule of the last Lodi emperor was a weak one, and was eclipsed by the arrival of Babur's army.
+The rule of Ibrahim Khan Lodi, the last Lodi emperor, emperor was a weak one and was eclipsed by the arrival of Babur's army.

 Langah Sultanate

-In 1445, Sultan Qutbudin, the chief of Langah tribe, established the Langah Sultanate in Multan.
+In 1445, Sultan Qutbudin, the chief of Langah clan, established the Langah Sultanate in Multan.
 The reign of Sultan Husayn I who ruled from 1469 to 1498 is considered to most illustrious of the Langah Sultans.
 Multan experienced prosperity during this time, and a large number of Baloch settlers arrived in the city at the invitation of Shah Husayn.
 Shah Husayn successfully repulsed attempted invasion by the Delhi Sultans led by Tatar Khan and Barbak Shah.
 He fought off attempts to reinstall Shiekh Yousaf who had taken refuge under Delhi Sultans.
 Eventually, he signed a peace treaty with Sikander Lodhi and abducted in the favour of his son.
 His successor, Budhan Khan, who assumed the title Sultan Mahmud Shah I, inherited the Sultanate stretched encompassing the neighbouring regions, including the cities of Chiniot and Shorkot.

 Sultan Husayn I being unable to hold his trans-Indus possessions, assigned the region around Dera Ismail Khan to Sardar Malik Sohrab Dodai Baloch in 1469 or 1471 and appointed him as "Jagir".
 The city was invaded during the reign of Sultan Husseyn II by ruler Shah Husayn of the Arghun dynasty, probably at Babur's insistence, who was either ethnic Mongol, or of Turkic or Turco-Mongol extraction.
 Multan fell in 1528 after an extended siege and Shah Husayn appointed his son Mirza Askari as governor of the city, assisted by Langar Khan, one of the powerful amirs of Sultan Mahmud Langah I. Shortly after Shah Husayn departed Multan for Thatta, however, the governor was thrown out of the city.
 The rebels under Sultan Mahmud II administered Multan for a time independently but in 1541, Sher Shah Suri captured Multan, and the Sultanate ended.